rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/gpu.md

 ## Examples 1 and 2: Submitting a batch and an interactive job

-The example 1 is showing how to submit the `gpu_test.sbatch` file, requesting 2 GPU devices and executing command that prints the information of allocated GPU devices:
+Example 1 shows how to submit the `gpu_test.sbatch` file, requesting 2 GPU devices and executing a command that prints the information of the allocated GPU devices:

 ```bash
     $ cat gpu_test.sbatch